cpkurotori/wedding/docs/travel/hotels.md

 ### Queen Anne

-1590 Sutter St.
-San Francisco, CA 94109
+1590 Sutter St., San Francisco, CA 94109

 The Queen Anne is a luxury hotel near Japantown in San Francisco.
-It is where the wedding party will be staying for the wedding, so if you’d like to join them, feel free to get a room!
+The wedding party will be staying here for the wedding, so if you’d like to join them, feel free to get a room!
+This is our main recommendation.

+If you want to try to get a discount, try calling to make the reservation and mention that you will be staying for our wedding.
+We cannot guarantee that it will work, but it's worth a try.

 <https://www.queenanne.com/>

 ### Kabuki Hotel

-1625 Post St.
-San Francisco, CA 94115
+1625 Post St., San Francisco, CA 94115

 The Kabuki Hotel is a boutique hotel that is a part of Hyatt hotels.
 It is in Japantown in San Francisco, near our home and very close to Quinn’s work at the Western Addition Branch Library!